What are the aims of this leaflet?

 What causes traction alopecia?

 The commonest cause of traction alopecia is tight hairstyles.
 The pattern of the hair loss will depend on the type of hairstyle and where the tension is highest.
-Usually it is the longer hairs at the edge of the scalp that are pulled the most.
-As only longer hairs are tied up, smaller finer hairs escape being pulled and can be still be seen in the balding patches.
+Usually, it is the longer hairs at the edge of the scalp that are pulled the most.
+As only longer hairs are tied up, smaller finer hairs escape being pulled and can still be seen in the balding patches.

 Hairstyles often associated with traction alopecia are tight ponytails (causing hair loss at the front and side margins of the scalp), tight buns (causing hair loss at the sides and back of the scalp), as well as attachment of weaves or hair extensions.
 Tight braids (such as cornrows and dreadlocks) are also common causes of traction alopecia with hair loss being seen between the braids.
 The risk of traction alopecia is further increased if these hairstyles are combined with various chemicals used on the hair (such as chemical relaxers to straighten hair).
 Hair clips and tight head scarves have also been associated with traction alopecia.
 Excessively long hair may contribute to traction alopecia due to the weight of the hair.